clojupyter/clojupyter/README.md

 If you are using Clojupyter as a library, you can use Clojupyter's command line interface to perform operations such as listing, installing, and removing Clojupyter kernels.

-For example, in a Clojure repository which includes Clojuputer, you can get the list of available commands (you can ignore the warning - it's from an older dependency):
+For example, in a Clojure repository which includes Clojupyter, you can get the list of available commands (you can ignore the warning - it's from an older dependency):

 ```bash